nries1/AutoShift/README.md

 ## How To Use It

+AutoShift has been submitted to Google for review so that it can be published as a chrome extension.
+Until then, you will need to add it as an extension yourself locally

 **To Automatically do your time,  follow these steps:**
+1. Download the folder ChromeExtension in this repo
 1. Go to [cybershift](https://nycdoe.cybershift.net/) (You don't have to, but please for everyone's sake use Chrome)
 2. Log in and select the period of time corresponding to the *current* pay period.
 Click Go.
 Click BubbleSheet.
 3. If you're using Chrome, copy the code from [doTime.js](https://github.com/nries1/AutoShift/blob/master/doTime.js).
 If you're using a Microsoft browser or a very old browser, copy the code from [doTime-oldBrowserSupport.js](https://github.com/nries1/AutoShift/blob/master/doTime-oldBrowserSupport.js)